abrt/retrace-server/README.md

 ### Analysis

-The server prepares a new chroot enviroment by using mock.
-That means, that a new folder is created, most likely with path like `/var/lib/mock/\<id\>/root/'.
+The server prepares a new chroot environment by using mock.
+This means that a new folder is created, most likely with path like `/var/lib/mock/\<id\>/root/'.
 Content of this directory looks very similiar to the `\` directory.
 All important programs are installed into appropriate destination - so if we would found gdb in `/usr/bin/gdb`, it would be installed into `/var/lib/mock/\<id\>/root/usr/lib/gdb`.

 After the directory is prepared, the coredump is moved there and root is changed (using the chroot system function).
-In this chrooted enviroment gdb is run on the coredump.
-In this enviroment the gdb sees the corresponding crashy binary, all debuginfos and all the proper versions of libraries on right places.
+In this chrooted environment gdb is run on the coredump.
+In this environment the gdb sees the corresponding crashy binary, all debuginfos and all the proper versions of libraries on right places.